NitinJSanket/prg_prgncs/README.md

 ### USB 2.0 vs USB 3.0:

-Same image was inferred for 1000 iterations, taking into account the **image loading time** using cv2.
+Same image was inferred for 1000 iterations on a single image for [InceptionV1](https://github.com/tensorflow/models/tree/master/research/inception) dataset, taking into account the **image loading time** using cv2.

 ![usb2.0](results/usb2inferRaspi.png)